Fun With CoinsHobbies & Crafts

 The Joys Of Being A Penny Collector

-Some people go head over heels for Bust halves while others sing praises for Buffalo nickels.
+Some people go head over heels for Bust half dollars while others sing praises for Buffalo nickels.

 I'm an avid penny collector